After you’ve scheduled your first appointment, you may be wondering “what next?”

 Paperwork & Imaging:

-Make sure to bring your ID, and any relevant Health Insurance Information.
+Make sure to bring your ID, and any other relevant information.

 Make Sure to Eat Before Hand